 Philadelphia’s University City is more than just a neighborhood.
 It’s the region’s leader in education, science, and innovation, with world-class universities and medical institutions.
 It’s a destination for food lovers and culture seekers, with internationally-acclaimed dining, museums, and galleries.
 It’s a vibrant, close-knit community full of idyllic parks and green spaces.

 The heart of Walnut Hill College’s campus is a picturesque European courtyard situated in the midst of the “American” college environment.
-The college’s main building, Allison Mansion, features bright restaurant kitchens, multi-media enhanced lecture halls, computer labs, a library, and four themed, open-to-the-public restaurants that play a major part in educational life.
-As the college grows and adds new buildings, Allison Mansion continues to serve as the hub of campus life.
+The College’s main building, Allison Mansion, features bright restaurant kitchens, multi-media enhanced lecture halls, computer labs, a library, and four themed, open-to-the-public restaurants, all of which play a major part in educational life.
+As the College grows and adds new buildings, Allison Mansion continues to serve as the hub of campus life.

 The Center for Hospitality Studies, located at 4100 Walnut Street, houses our lecture classrooms, the College Store, and offices for our student success advisors and faculty.
 There, our students take various General Education classes, including Psychology, World Cultures, Foundations in Research, and many more that give them a well-rounded education while they pursue their degrees.

 University City: A Neighborhood that Majors in Student Living and Learning